 Completed Exception Request form and any required supporting documentation, if applicable.
+Exceptions will be considered only for those items specifically allowed on the Exception Request Form.

 5. Site Information

 Relevant site information, including a detailed map clearly depicting the physical location of the site, the nearest intersection, and all roads leading to the site.